vEnhance/web.evanchen.cc/input/contact.md

 - Proper syntax, English, capitalization, etc is appreciated.
   (I know some of you are not native English speakers, so I try to overlook this when I can.)

+- Please include a descriptive nonempty subject.
+  My mail client doesn't always sort replies correctly if the subject is left empty.

 ## {{ hl("problems", "Special instructions for particular problems") }}